rkjc/RoboHerdServRepo-startF17/README.md

 5. Open browser and check http://localhost:3000/

 <s>server demo: http://23.251.155.186:3000/</s>
-Server no longer available because competition is over
+Server demo no longer available because competition is over
 Please download the source code and run for dem